Conduct Disorder: Symptoms and Treatment

 The behavior of violating rules indicates skipping school, running away, and disobeying rules.

-Conduct disorder profoundly impacts life, influencing relationships, academic, and social life.
+Conduct disorder has profound effects on life, influencing relationships, academic, and social interactions.

 Academic Struggles